ajayrfhp/MoviePredictor/paper.md

 ###Dataset Description
 * FingerPrinting the songs was done using the eyeD3 library[6].
 Artist, album name and title of the song were obtained.
 Pygn [7], a wrapper over rhytm API was used to obtain the genre of the song.
 Using a local collection of 637 songs, we extracted features and with the genre obtained from Pygn [7] our dataset was prepared.

-* The target genres were 'Urban', 'Classical', 'Electronica', 'Jazz', 'Pop', 'Soundtrack', 'Alternative & Punk', 'Rock', 'Other'.
+* The target genres were 'Urban,'Classical,'Electronica,'Jazz,'Pop,'Soundtrack,'Alternative & Punk,'Rock,'Other'.

 ![alt text](figures/figure.jpg "Bargraph of the dataset")